gleam-lang/website/frequently-asked-questions.md

 error prone process.
 A full Rust rewrite of the prototype resulted in the removal of a lot of tech debt and bugs, and the performance boost is nice too!

-One day, Gleam may have a compiler written in Gleam, but for now we are focused on developing other areas of the language such as libraries, tooling, and documentation.
+The community may one day implement a Gleam compiler written in Gleam, but the core team are focused on developing other areas of the ecosystem such as libraries, tooling, and documentation, as this will provide more value overall.

 ## Is it good?